ching841025/ML-Design-Final-Project-G5/README.md

 ## PROJECT DESCRIPTION

 Which stock will bring someone the most returns?
 That's the million-dollar question that has stumped many generations.
 In today's world, Wall Street traders have developed an AI-derived algorithm known as High Frequency Trading (HFT) to quickly trade stocks based on patterns seen in the market today.
-This has changed the game, especially for people who don't buy into their services: they simply cannot keep up.
+This has changed the game, especially for people who don't buy into their services; they simply cannot keep up.

 Realizing that the stock market is very volatile and virtually impossible to model, our group wanted to create a machine learning model that could predict the top stocks, allowing them to 'beat the market' without predicting the price point of the specific stock itself.